ImageMagick/Usage-Markdown/quantize/index.md

 [![\[IM Output\]](colors_16_rm.gif)](colors_16_rm.gif)
 [![\[IM Output\]](colors_16_fs.gif)](colors_16_fs.gif)

-As you can see cartoon-like images require far less colors than a real photograph to produce a reasonable result.
+As you can see cartoon-like images require far fewer colors than real photographs to produce a reasonable result.

 > ![](../img_www/expert.gif)![](../img_www/space.gif)
+> :EXPERT:
 > Only one Color Quantization algorithm, "Adaptive Spatial Subdivision", is currently implemented in IM, and as it works very well, there has been little need to add others.
-> However with feedback this algorithm is being steadily improved.
+> However, with feedback, this algorithm is being steadily improved.
 >
 > ASIDE: As a reference the "`Gifsicle`" program lists a number of other color quantization methods (using it "`--color-method`" option).
 > I have no idea as to how well these color quantization methods compare to IM.